 The Department runs one class per year at ‘A’ Level.
 We have some of the most up-to-date facility available at schools in Zimbabwe, allowing our pupils to benefit from the technology on offer.
 The department is equipped with 100 computers in four networked IT rooms.
 We are also connected to the Internet so that pupils can gather electronic resources from the World Wide Web.

-In 2013, the department will be introducing A Level Applied Information and communication Technology (ICT) for examination in 2014.
-Applied ICT will equip pupils with the IT skills needed in both IT-related careers and other professional fields.
+Applied Information and communication Technology (ICT) equips pupils with the IT skills needed in both IT-related careers and other professional fields.
 Some Universities require A Level Mathematics for admission to study Computer Science.
 Pupils are therefore advised to study A Level Mathematics if they plan to study Computer Science or Information Systems at University.
-The department will continue to offer ICDL to all interested Vth form pupils.

 Applied ICT will provide a good foundation for further studies in Information Systems / Computer Science and most university courses have an IT component.